|Investigation status||Investigation is finished|

 The IAC Laboratory experts together with experts from UAE and France have completed the works on the Cockpit Voice Recorder (CVR) data downloading.
 All data from the CVR is download till the moment of the aircraft ground collision.
 The quality of data is satisfactory.
-The experts start the data analysis and the preparation of the transcript – an extraction of the flight crew speech.The works on the data decoding, analysis and synchronization of the onboard recorders with ATC data and weather information are in process.
+The experts start the data analysis and the preparation of the transcript – an extraction of the flight crew speech.The activities on the data decoding, analysis and synchronization of the onboard recorders with ATC data and weather information are in process.

 The Air Accident Investigation Commission jointly with the experts from the participated States continue work on addressing the possible scenarios of Boeing 737-800 A6-FDN (FlyDubai) aircraft accident.

 The meteorological conditions near Rostov aerodrome are analyzed, as well as aerodrome aids, ATC and AirMet service actions.
 ATC data from other aircrafts that conducted their flight in the same area are used during this analysis.

 In the IAC Laboratory, the work on the flight recorders' and ground aids' data is continued.

 With the use of onboard recorders' data and all necessary flight and engineering documentation the aircraft systems' operationability is analysed, including the aircraft and engines control systems.
-The flight crew state during the accident flight is also being analysed.
+The flight crew state during the accident flight is also analysed.

 The identification of recovered aircraft fragments and the layout is in progress.

 The Interstate Aviation Committee (IAC) informs that the investigation team together with UAE and USA experts continues to work on the information collection and analysis.
-The accident aircraft fragments identification and layout works are in progress on at Rostov Civil Aviation Factory N412 facilities.
+The accident aircraft fragments identification and layout activities are in progress on at Rostov Civil Aviation Factory N412 facilities.

 According to the onboard recorders data analysis no failures of the aircraft systems or components, and power plant were identified.
 The aircraft had valid Airworthiness Certificate, received all necessary maintenance and was in normal state before the last departure.